 Principal Technical Advisor for Energy Analysis and Sustainability

-Dr. Kristin Lewis is the principal technical advisor for energy analysis and sustainability at the U.S. DOT Volpe Center.
-She joined the U.S. DOT Volpe Center in 2009 with a focus on resilience in transportation; alternative jet fuel transportation, availability, and sustainability analyses; and environmental risk assessments.
+Kristin Lewis, PhD is the principal technical advisor for energy analysis and sustainability at the U.S. DOT Volpe Center.
+She joined the U.S. DOT Volpe Center in 2009 with a focus on resilience in transportation, alternative fuels, sustainability, and environmental impact risk assessments.

-Dr. Lewis supports the Federal Aviation Administration (FAA) as the head research and technical advisor to the FAA-sponsored Commercial Aviation Alternative Fuels Initiative (CAAFI) and provides technical expertise to the FAA as a member of the U.N.
+Lewis supports FAA as the Head Research and Technical Advisor to the FAA-sponsored Commercial Aviation Alternative Fuels Initiative (CAAFI®) and provides technical expertise to FAA as a member of the U.N.
 International Civil Aviation Organization Committee for Aviation Environmental Protection (ICAO CAEP) Fuels Task Group, for which she co-leads the Sustainability Task Group, and as co-rapporteur of the Sustainability Certification Scheme Evaluation Group.
-She leads the development of the Freight and fuel Transportation Optimization Tool (FTOT), a national model for assessing optimal transport of commodities in a supply chain, which has been sponsored by the FAA, the Office of Naval Research, and the Department of Energy (DOE), and FHWA, as well as Oregon State University.
+She leads the development of the Freight and Fuel Transportation Optimization Tool (FTOT), a model for assessing optimal transport of commodities in a supply chain, which has been sponsored by the FAA, the Office of Naval Research, the Department of Energy (DOE), and FHWA, as well as Oregon State University.
 Lewis also leads the development of the Resilience and Disaster Recovery (RDR) Tool Suite for the Office of the Secretary of Transportation’s Office of Research, Development and Technology in collaboration with FHWA.
 Lewis participated in the winning 2013 U.S. DOT Volpe Center Innovation Challenge team focusing on supporting the use of federal tools to address transportation-related climate change adaptation and resilience needs and has also received competitive funding for projects on network resilience, water scarcity, and optimizing localized food supply chains.

-Dr. Lewis received the Presidential Early Career Award for Scientists and Engineers (PECASE) from President Obama in 2011 and has received numerous U.S. DOT and Volpe Director’s Awards.
+Lewis received the Presidential Early Career Award for Scientists and Engineers (PECASE) from President Obama in 2011 and has received numerous U.S. DOT and U.S. DOT Volpe Center Director’s Awards.

-Dr. Lewis received a BS in chemistry and studies in the environment (double major) from Yale and a PhD in organismic and evolutionary biology from Harvard.
+She received a BS in Chemistry and Studies in the Environment (double major) from Yale and a PhD in Organismic and Evolutionary Biology from Harvard.